 Once you’ve conducted a thorough due diligence and have become informed about the potential investment, you can make an educated decision on whether to proceed with the final step – INVEST.

 Just remember that your work doesn’t end here.
-It is important to review your investments periodically to determine if they are still suitable given any changes in your financial plans or personal situation (for example, do you have a new martial or employment status?
+It is important to review your investments periodically to determine if they are still suitable given any changes in your financial plans or personal situation (for example, do you have a new marital or employment status?
 Are you closer to retirement?
 Have you brought a new baby into your family?).
 Don’t forget that any new investments should be checked using the same thorough approach – Check, Protect, THEN Invest.

 Do you want to learn more about investing, or brush up on your investing skills?